aravindanck/datadog-downloader/README.md

 --pageSize  How many results to download at a time, default 1000 limit of 5000

---output    Path of json file to write results to, default 'results.json'
+--output    Path of log file to write results to, default 'results.log'
 ```

 Note: Date/times are parsed by JS `Date` constructor, e.g. 2022-01-01